mineadmin/doc-v3/docs/en/front/high/store.md

 # Common Stores

 ::: tip Note
-Due to space constraints, only the following commonly used `stores` are listed.
-For others, please refer to the source code for more details.
+Due to space limitations, only the commonly used `stores` are listed below.
+For others, please refer to the source code directly.

-Hint: The `src/store/modules` directory in the frontend is configured for automatic import, so there's no need for explicit imports.
+Tip: The `src/store/modules` directory in the frontend is configured for automatic imports, so no explicit imports are needed.
 :::

 ## useUserStore()